-The prompts in this section focus on particular elements of craft and they help writers focus on these elements and learn more about them.
-The prompts in this chapter can help you with character development, description, narrative structure, and many other elements of craft.
+The prompts in this section focus on particular elements of craft.
+They can help you with character development, description, narrative structure, and many other elements of craft.

 Prompt: Someone that You Used to Know

 This prompt focuses on character development for fiction, although it also could be of interest to writers of nonfiction.